Adding Regions and Institutions

 Concept: Regions & Institutions

 Cyclus establishes a hierarchy of agents: Facility agents are managed by Institution agents that exist within a Region agent.
 This series of ownership allow for control of the interaction behavior between agents.
 For example, two facilities may not be allowed to trade if they are in two different regions.
+For commodities, an institution may apply a higher preference for transactions within the same institution; similarly, a region may negate any transfers of material which have a higher uranium enrichment than is allowable.

 Every Cyclus simulation needs at least one Region and one Institution, and in this case, we’ll use the simplest options: